Health in Ecuador: Humans, Animals, & Ecosystems

 - #15 Life on Land

-Numerous SDGs will be discussed during this course.
-These will be focused on through lectures by local health professionals and experts, as well as field experiences to see the SDGs in action.
-Student teams will complete a final project looking into one of these SDGs.
+While numerous SDGs will be discussed during this course, the four SDG’s above will be the focus of lectures by local health professionals and experts, as well as the onsite field experiences to see the SDGs in action.
+You will complete a final small group project looking into one of these SDGs.

 Dates Details